keanuplayz/TravBot-v3/docs/Overview.md

 # Introduction

 This is a brief overview that'll describe where and how to add new features to TravBot.
 For more details on specific functions, head over to the [documentation](Documentation.md).
-Assume the prefix for all of these examples is `$`.
+TravBot uses the [Onion Lasers Command Handler](https://github.com/WatDuhHekBro/OnionLasers) to load and setup commands.
+Also, if you ever want to see the definition of a function or its surrounding types and you're using VSCode, put your cursor at the word you want to go to and press `[F12]`.

 # Setting up the development environment